SSH Keys Management

 Uploading SSH Key to TeamCity Server

-On the page that opens, click Upload SSH Key.
+On the SSH Keys page, click Upload SSH Key.

-In the dialog that opens, select a private key usually stored in
+In the "Upload SSH Key" dialog, select a private key (usually stored in

-When you upload an SSH key for the project, it is stored in <TeamCity Data Directory>/config/projects/<project>/pluginData/ssh_keys.
-TeamCity tracks this folder and is able to pick up new keys on the fly.
+When you upload an SSH key for a project, it is stored in < TeamCity Data Directory >/config/projects/<project>/pluginData/ssh_keys.
+TeamCity tracks this folder and is able to pick up new keys on-the-fly.
 The key will be available in the current project and its subprojects.